BillFlugrath/NeRF_BlenderDataPipeline/README.md

 1) The images used for training
 2) The camera poses (i.e. view matrices) used for training
 3) A camera intrinsic scalar value called "Focal" which is roughly the focal length.

+Thus, the data pipeline starts with a Blender scene with the end result being an npz file with the correct format for the NeRF demo to train on.
+This project includes a sample Blender file that was output and used for training.
+It also includes a sample output image sequence and camera pose file.